jacobxperez/rams/README.md

 [RAMs](https://jacobxperez.github.io/rams/) is a modern CSS framework with zero-class Architecture that utilizes the power of [data-attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) for styling components.
-As a result, your CSS and HTML become less cluttered easy to read, and more scalable.
+By removing class names from your CSS, your HTML becomes less cluttered easy to read, and more scalable.

 ### Features